 So how do we get a little more bang for our buck, have just as much fun and maybe even save enough cash to hasten saving for our next trip?
 Packages are one way to go, but when to book vacation packages in Kauai?
 Booking your hotel and adding a flight together through a reputable online travel service like Orbitz, Travelocity, or Expedia can keep the costs down — but it is not right for every trip.
 Pros and cons exist in almost every travel bundle, so here are some basic tips to help you decide when to seek out a Kauai travel package and when to stick with a la carte.

-Booking a package could be beneficial when:
+Booking a Kauai vacation package could be beneficial when:

-- You’re happy to let the experts do some of the planning for you: Enter: the romance package.
-And by romance we don’t mean the falling-in-love kind of romantic romance (though we never rule that out!)
-We are referring to the romance of place.
-Resorts create packages of goods, services and fun that broaden the experience of the locale.
-For example, Koloa Landing Resort on Kauai’s sunny South Shore has several smart packages to choose from.
-Their Exactly Like Nothing Else package offers a dizzying array of adventures that include a Na Pali Coast tour, a helicopter excursion, a ziplining experience and more!
+3. You’re happy to let the experts do some of the planning for you: Enter the romantic vacation package.
+And by romance, we don’t mean the falling-in-love kind of romantic romance (though we never rule that out!)
+We are referring to the perfect place for romance.
+Resorts create a full range of packages that include goods, services and fun that broaden the experience of the locale.
+For example, Koloa Landing Resort on Kauai’s sunny South Shore has several vacation package deals to choose from.
+Their Exactly Like Nothing Else package offers a dizzying array of adventures that include a NaPali Coast tour, a helicopter excursion, a ziplining experience and more!
 (Airfare does not factor in here.)
-Just by staying at the resort you’re already going to enjoy the largest villas on the island, a world-class day spa and a spectacular 350-gallon, multi-level pool (hailed as one of “Hawaii’s best” by the Los Angeles Times), but now you will also be whisked away on multiple pre-booked adventures for less than you’d pay booking it all separately yourself.
+Just by staying at the resort, you’re already going to enjoy the largest villas on the garden isle, a world-class day resort spa and a spectacular 350-gallon, multi-level outdoor pool (hailed as one of “Hawaii’s best” by the Los Angeles Times), but now you will also be whisked away on multiple pre-booked adventures for less than you’d pay to book it all separately yourself.

 Erica Karlin — Koloa Landing Resort